Cube-OS/cubeOS/docs/deep-dive/apis/device-api-guide.rst

 Create a list of functions you expect to implement.
 If needed, create a list of potential functions you're unsure about.

-Find a Kubos device API to model the new API's structure and naming conventions after.
+Find a CubeOS device API to model the new API's structure and naming conventions after.
 Ideally, there will be an existing API within the same category as the new API;
 for example, the TRXVU API if you were implementing a new radio.

-If you have any questions about what should be implemented and how it should be structured, talk with other KubOS developers or the KubOS product manager.
+If you have any questions about what should be implemented and how it should be structured, talk with other CubeOS developers or the CubeOS product manager.

 General API Framework
 ---------------------